blekerfeld/donut/DIS.md

 ##### Variables

+The lexical form of a

-The inflection might generate a variable the can later bechanged by the phonological rules.
+The inflection might also generate a variable the can later bechanged by the phonological rules.
 The past participle example uses a variable **&D** as a variable, that is changed to either **d** or **t** depending on the phonological context.

 Variables have the following form `&name`.
 The prefered name for a variable is one of its surfaces forms in uppercase, `&D` for example, but names are not limited to only one character.

 If a phonological rule does not use a variable, it will be rendered to the surface as its name!
+Because of that it can be wise to name it after an uppercase surface form, that way you only need a rule to change it to an alternative surface form.

+Variables can exist in the lexical form for the inflection to change and in the inflected form for the phonological rules to change.

 ### Phonological syntax